Generated client

 First, import APIClient from the generated file and create a new instance with the deployed url of your project (or the localhost (opens in a new tab) address if running locally)

-N.B.
-This baseUrl url should include the API name path but not the protocol (e.g. json/rpc/gql)
+This baseUrl url should include the API name path but not the protocol (e.g. json/rpc/gql).
+For a local environment with keel run, this will be http://localhost:8000/api.

 import { APIClient } from "../keelClient";